shikhar0507/image-resizer/README.md

 ## Demo UI App
 Refer to the README inside `panel` dir to know how to run the Demo UI App .
+That app is build with SVELTE

 ## Filters